ferranfg/mpl-publisher/readme.txt

 - Select individual chapters (posts, pages, and "secret chapters") to include in your ebook.
 - Set basic information about your ebook: Title, Description, Authors, ISBN, Publisher and Book Cover.
 - Create your ebook as EPUB 2.0 or EPUB 3.0, Markdown, MS Word (Docx), print-ready PDF, Flipbook, and Audiobook (mp3).
-- Export/Convert all your posts into PDF (Premium only)
+- Export/Convert all your posts into individual PDF (Premium only)
 - Add a widget to your sidebar to promote your ebook to your readers.
 - Promote your ebook using the shortcode [mpl] and their available options.
 - Extended filter and sort your chapters individually.